 A one-day private meeting of the authors of the Joint Position Paper will be organized in Prague in April.
 The team will gather informally during the evening before the meeting to share their expectations and current public debate in their respective countries on reconciliation process.
 The next day, a meeting will be held where each author will provide a general overview of their CSO’s experience in the field and the political situation in the respective country with regards to reconciliation and then the goals of the Paper and an indicative draft structure will be agreed.
 During the afternoon sessions, the authors will brainstorm and decide upon the final structure and table of contents of the Joint Position Paper, along with the division of the work and setting of deadlines.

-The public event will be organized in relation to the Summit of Poznan (in the frame of the Berlin process), as a symbolic way to ensure continuity of the reconciliation topic (which was put in spotlight at the Summit of Vienna in 2015) as well as in the wider frame of the EU integration process (at the occasion of Poland and V4 countries’ 15th anniversary of membership).
-The key findings will be presented to the interested groups (namely CSOs’ representatives, academics, policy practitioners, interested public etc.) that will attend the Summit during a public event in Warsaw, Poland which will be an occasion to advocate for the stakeholders taking into consideration the recommendations provided in the Paper.
+The public event will be organized in relation to the Summit of Poznan in June/July 2019 (in the frame of the Berlin process), as a symbolic way to ensure continuity of the reconciliation topic (which was put in spotlight at the Summit of Vienna in 2015) as well as in the wider frame of the EU integration process (at the occasion of Poland and V4 countries’ 15th anniversary of membership).
+The key findings will be presented to the interested groups (namely CSOs’ representatives, academics, policy practitioners, interested public etc.) that will attend the Summit during a public event in Poznan, Poland which will be an occasion to advocate for the stakeholders taking into consideration the recommendations provided in the Paper.
 This public event will also follow a participatory approach, where the comments and suggestions from the audience will be taken onboard for the second phase of research work (drafting of the case studies and final report).
 Surveys tracking the opinions of the participants on the reconciliation and regional cooperation in the WB and their effectiveness and shortcomings will be distributed in order to gain a clearer and wider picture of attitudes towards the processes and initiatives in this area.

 Public event with presentation of the five case studies (October 2019, Budapest, HU)